-Also, the volume of overdue debts decreased from "4.8" trillion dinars in 2018 570 to "4.1" trillion dinars in 2019, with a reduction rate of "15%," reflecting an 571 increase in the repayment of due loans.
-The percentage of total overdue debts to 572 total cash credit decreased from "12.8%" in 2018 to "9.89%" in 2019.
-This was 573 due to the decrease in the value of non-performing loans of government banks, 574 reflecting a decline in the risks faced by the banking system, especially the risks 575 arising from the activity of the private sector, whose non-performing loans 576 constitute the largest proportion of defaults28.
-577
+Also, the volume of overdue debts decreased from "4.8" trillion dinars in 2018 to "4.1" trillion dinars in 2019, with a reduction rate of "15%," reflecting an increase in the repayment of due loans.
+The percentage of total overdue debts to total cash credit decreased from "12.8%" in 2018 to "9.89%" in 2019.
+This was due to the decrease in the value of non-performing loans of government banks, reflecting a decline in the risks faced by the banking system, especially the risks arising from the activity of the private sector, whose non-performing loans constitute the largest proportion of defaults.

-578 From the previous indicators, it is clear how the development of monetary 579 policy according to the steps taken by the Central Bank of Iraq, applied to the 580 Iraqi banking system, contributed to increasing its activity and development.
-581 This development contributed to the growth of banking capital and assets on the 582 one hand and the development of bank deposits and banking credit on the other 583 hand.
+From the previous indicators, it is clear how the development of monetary policy according to the steps taken by the Central Bank of Iraq, applied to the Iraqi banking system, contributed to increasing its activity and development.
+This development contributed to the growth of banking capital and assets on the one hand and the development of bank deposits and banking credit on the other hand.

-As previously defined credit criteria as: "a set of controls and conditions set by 584 the authorities regulating economic activity to organize the credit process.
-585 These criteria are set in the banking sector by the monetary authority, given the 586 importance of credit and its role in economic activity and its impact on the 587 goals it seeks to achieve, whether related to preserving depositors' funds in 588 banks or maintaining the value of the monetary unit, or controlling the general 589 level of prices.
-These criteria may also be set by commercial banks - credit 590 grantors - to avoid as much credit risk as possible to collect their debts, 591 maximize shareholders' equity, and maintain an appropriate level of liquidity."
-592
+As previously defined credit criteria as: "a set of controls and conditions set by the authorities regulating economic activity to organize the credit process.
+These criteria are set in the banking sector by the monetary authority, given the importance of credit and its role in economic activity and its impact on the goals it seeks to achieve, whether related to preserving depositors' funds in banks or maintaining the value of the monetary unit, or controlling the